 I answer questions about Sydney, my Australian shepherd-corgi mix, almost daily when we’re out.

-Dog owners also are more likely to seek social interactions for their dogs such as agility classes where the owners also come in contact with people who share similar interests.
+Dog owners also are more likely to seek social interactions for their dogs, such as agility classes where the owners also come in contact with people who share similar interests.

-Dogs reduce risk of depression
+Dogs reduce the risk of depression

 Had a bad day?
 All that stress from a day at the office evaporates when you arrive home to a dog who wiggles with joy.

-Dogs also help lower your blood pressure, reduce stress and give you a sense of responsibility.
+Dogs also help lower your blood pressure, reduce stress, and give you a sense of responsibility.